-We take the hassle out of travel by sorting out the ferry arrangements for you so hop on board and be transported to this pretty isle with dramatic coastlines, beautiful forests, a wonderful history and of course, the best pick of holiday cottages.
+We take the fuss out of the ferry by arranging it for you, so hop on board and be transported to this pretty isle with dramatic coastlines, beautiful forests, a wonderful history and of course, the best pick of holiday cottages.
 With its iconic Needles and white cliffs, the Isle of Wight is a world away from the mainland.

-This 23 by 13 mile island is a hidden gem of escapism in the United Kingdom.
-The Isle of Wight is small but mighty.
-The size of the island makes it easy to get around once you’re here and the proximity to the mainland makes it even easier to get to the island in the first place.
+Small but mighty, this 23 by 13 mile island is a hidden gem of escapism in the United Kingdom.
+The size of the island makes it easy to get around once you’re here and the proximity to the mainland makes it even easier to get here in the first place.
 Around 3 hours from London, the Isle of Wight is the perfect weekend getaway if you’re looking for a relaxing short break.

 East Wight is home to gorgeous valley views and plenty of things to do.
-The majority of the population live in the east so you’ll find eateries, vineyards, roman villas and more on this side of the island.
+The majority of the population live in the east so you’ll find eateries, vineyards, Roman villas and more on this side of the island.
 A great place to use as a base for your holiday to the Isle of Wight.